Lupus590/CARPG_-_An_RPG_Engine/notes/Stats.md

 * characteristic = a feature ot something or someone which identifies them
 * attribute = (see characteristic) or a real property which a a statistical analysis is attempting to describe
 * statistic = a factor or piece of data

+100 based stat system?
+rules for rolls: take average of relevant stats, add modifiers, subtract by opponent average of relevant stats, subtract by opponent modifiers, add dice roll.
+Success on total being 100 or more, fail otherwise.

 xp from fail?